 It was within this racist mentality - whose consequences mankind has paid for very dearly during the 20th century - that the Falmereyer* -type theories are also situated; theories that so devastatingly affected the Hellenes 150 years ago.
 Unfortunately, the westernizing of Hellas misled a great number of our historians into giving answers in the westernized context that Falmereyer had instituted.
 In other words, the entire attempt was focused on proving that yes, the same blood as Pericles’ is still running through our veins to this day, instead of rejecting as entirely false and worthless any discussion that begins with racial instead of cultural characteristics.
 This too is an indication of how imperceptibly the western, anti-Roman mentality infiltrated latter-day Hellas.

-*Translator Note: The German anthropologist and historian Jacob Philip Falmerayer (1790-1862) claimed that modern Hellene did not descend from Pericles nor Socrates, but from Slavic and Albanian tribes which had inundated the Greek peninsula in the 6th century AD, to the point that they became Slavs.
-His racist theory, was based on "pure-blood" descend rather than culture and civilization.
+*Translator's Note: The German anthropologist and historian Jacob Philip Falmerayer (1790-1862) claimed that the modern Hellene did not descend from Pericles nor from Socrates, but from Slavic and Albanian tribes which had inundated the Greek peninsula in the 6th century AD, to the point that they became Slavs.
+His racist theory, was based on "pure-blood" descent rather than culture and civilization.